aio-libs/aiohttp/docs/web_reference.rst

     :param int max_field_size: Optional maximum header field size.
 Default:
       ``8190``.

-    :param float lingering_time: maximum time during which the server reads and ignore additional data coming from the client when lingering close is on.
-Use ``0`` for disabling lingering on server channel closing.
+    :param float lingering_time: Maximum time during which the server reads and ignores additional data coming from the client when lingering close is on.
+Use ``0`` to disable lingering on server channel closing.

     :param float lingering_timeout: maximum waiting time for more